 Primary Market Research (PMR) has come a long way.
-From what started as a paper-based quant survey to gauge consumer preferences in the 1920s, market research has undergone multiple paradigm shifts.
+From what started as a paper-based quant survey to gauge consumer preferences in the 1920s, market research in pharma has undergone multiple paradigm shifts.

 We are at the cusp of one such change with the AI/LLMs.
 They not only equip us to analyze massive data sets, identify patterns, and generate insights at a speed and scale but also enable AI-driven surveys for more interactive, in-depth, and engaging data collection.